 "Another contribution to overconfidence ... is that the caribou, being cyclic in their abundance, have been low in number before and have come back," report CARMA researchers, including reindeer experts from the United States, Canada, Greenland, Iceland, Norway, Finland, Germany and Russia.
 "However, given changing environmental conditions, the past may not be a secure guide to the future."

-Research from NOAA and CARMA suggests more than half of Arctic reindeer herds are now in decline.
+Research from NOAA and CARMA suggests that around half of Arctic reindeer herds are now in decline.
 The map below breaks down the population trends for 23 major Arctic reindeer herds (click on the image for a larger version):

-For more information about reindeer and caribou, check out the following MNN links, plus the video clip below from BBC's "Planet Earth" series:
+For more information about reindeer and caribou, check out the video clip below from BBC's "Planet Earth" series:

 Photo (reindeer silhouette): U.S. National Park Service